 The biggest difference between a nightmare and a night terror is recall.
 In the case of a nightmare, your toddler will be able to explain in vivid detail everything that happened, from the monster’s fur to the size of the flames devouring the backyard.
 Though it’s not always the case, the source of a bad dream can often be pinpointed to a stressful event or trauma that your child has recently experienced or is currently struggling with.
 Scary television shows, movies, and books could also trigger a nightmare.

 Night terrors, on the other hand, occur when your child is between stages of sleeping and wakefulness.
 They may sit up in bed with their eyes open or even get up.
-They could be yell, scream or panic.
+They could yell, scream, or panic.
 The incident could last anywhere from 10 to 30 minutes, and then afterward the child will often fall back asleep without needing comfort or soothing.
-In the morning, your toddler is unlikely to recall that anything out of the ordinary occurs.
+In the morning, your toddler is unlikely to recall that anything out of the ordinary occured.

 While nightmares affect everyone, night terrors are limited to about 3% of children.
 There’s also a genetic component to night terrors, yet nightmares occur universally.